 Only four pairs of hospitals were selected to receive funding from the NIH for this initiative.
 Each pair consists of a core site with an affiliate site, forming a linked clinical research center tasked with conducting collaborative randomized controlled trials, while fostering talent at the affiliate sites.
 Hospitals selected included:

-- Cleveland Clinic (Cleveland, OH) and Ochsner Health System (New Orleans, LA)
+- Cleveland Clinic (Cleveland, OH) and Ochsner Health System System (New Orleans, LA)

 - University of Pennsylvania (Philadelphia, PA) and St. Vincent Infirmary (Little Rock, AK)

 - University of Southern California (Los Angeles, CA) and Saint Luke’s Mid America Heart Institute (Kansas City, KA)

 - University of Virginia (Charlottesville, VA) and West Virginia University (Morgantown, WV)